eggjs/egg-schedule/README.md

 ## Task

-Task is a generator/async function, and accept one parameter `ctx` which is an anonymous context with:
+Task is a class which will be instantiated every schedule, and `subscribe` method will be invoked.

+You can get anonymous context with `this.ctx`.

 - ctx.method: `SCHEDULE`
 - ctx.path: `/__schedule?path=${schedulePath}&${schedule}`.

-To create a task, it is as simple as write a generator / async function.
+To create a task, `subscribe` can be generator function or async function.
 For example:

 ```js
 // A simple logger example